AgeOfAgatha/AgeOfAgatha/README.md

 * ***Phillip Lorentz*** - Primary Contributor - [Github Account](https://github.com/Kyrasuum)

 ### License
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details

 ### Acknowledgments
 * Hat tip to anyone under built with section
 * Stackoverflow for general troubleshooting
 * Kronos wiki websites for opengl queries
+* Wings3D for providing an open source free for use 3d modelling software

 ### Final Word
 We appreciate your support.